 Hypersensitivity to lamivudine or zidovudine, or any component of the formulation

 Note: Because this is a fixed-dose combination product, avoid use in patients requiring dosage reduction.

-HIV-1 infection: Children and Adolescents weighing ≥30 kg: Refer to adult dosing.
+HIV-1 infection, treatment: Children and Adolescents weighing ≥30 kg: Refer to adult dosing.

 Dosing: Renal Impairment